-Held in one of the hotel’s sumptuous banquet halls, the Firefly Evening Dinner Buffet offers a sumptuous selection, including the hotel’s famous sirloin roast beef, hitsumabushi eel dishes, nigiri sushi and Chinese specialities.
-The luxurious spread even comes complete with a colourful sweet buffet filled with over 40 varieties of desserts including macarons, panna cotta, and caramelised fruits flambéed right in front of you.
+Held in one of the hotel’s sumptuous banquet halls, the Firefly Evening Dinner Buffet offers a sumptuous selection, including the hotel’s famous sirloin roast beef and beef stew, fresh seafood and Chinese specialities.
+The luxurious spread even comes complete with a colourful sweet buffet filled with fruit tarts, éclairs, panna cotta and more.

 While you're there, don't forget to walk out into the hotel’s famous Chinzanso Garden and you’ll find yourself surrounded by hundreds of twinkling fireflies.
 Cross the garden’s vermillion Benkei Bridge and listen to the soothing sound of the waterfall and the garden’s singing cicadas – a classic Japanese summer soundscape.
 The breathtaking mix of the garden’s artificial ‘sea of clouds’ and the magical glowing fireflies will make you forget you’re in the heart of Tokyo.